 A Straight Flush should also appear 1% of the time.

 A Royal Flush from the player's friend should likewise appear 1 percent of the time.

 Rankings of poker hands from strongest to weakest:

-As the best possible hand in poker, the royal flush is at the top of the rankings.
+As the best possible in poker winning hands, the royal flush is at the top of the rankings.
 It consists of five cards of the same suit arranged in order of value from ten to ace.

 A straight flush is any five cards in the same suit with successive values that aren't a royal flush.
 Only a royal flush or another straight flush with higher-ranking cards can beat it.

 In all four suits, the same card.
 The highest card among the others on the table or in your hand completes the five-card hand.